 John Ball House

-This house, Arlington’s oldest residence, was built by John Ball around 1742 and purchased by William Carlin in 1772.
+This house–now known as the Ball-Sellers House–Arlington’s oldest residence, was built by John Ball in the 1750s and was purchased by William Carlin in 1772.
 Like the Arlington Historical Museum, it is owned and operated by the Arlington Historical Society and is now named, the Ball-Sellers House

 John Ball was one of Arlington’s original colonial settlers.
 William Carlin was George Washington’s tailor.
 The house is a landmark of pioneer Arlington and a rare example of the homes where people of the time in ordinary occupations lived.
 The original house is the lower section to the left.
 It was a log cabin that was later covered with siding.
 It faces away from 3rd Street.
 The two-story portion to the right was added about 1885.
 On the east wall (the one facing left) you can see a cutout showing the original logs.
 The original roof was of clapboard construction rather than shingles or shakes.
 It was later covered by adding a completely separate second roof above it.
 The Sellers family donated the house to the Arlington Historical Society in 1975.
 It may be possible to see the interior, so check the link for hours.
 There is no admission fee, but a donation is appreciated.
 The house is also open for Historical Society activities at various times during the year.
 If you did not see the inside, you can ask for the date of the next open house when you return to the museum.